-There have been a number of mechanisms proposed for quenching, for example “feedback” from supernovae or active galactic nuclei which breaks up the star forming clouds and reduces the star formation rate, but the measurement and verification of yet other possible processes is of great importance.
-One of this mechanisms has just been published in Nature Astronomy led by the Instituto de Astrofísica de Canarias (IAC) researcher, Fatemeh Tabatabaei.
+There have been a number of mechanisms proposed for quenching.
+For example, “feedback” from supernovae or active galactic nuclei which breaks up the star forming clouds and reduces the star formation rate, but the measurement and verification of yet other possible processes is of great importance.
+One of these mechanisms has just been published in Nature Astronomy led by the Instituto de Astrofísica de Canarias (IAC) researcher, Fatemeh Tabatabaei.
 The study points to magnetic fields and cosmic rays as responsible for massive stars forming slowly.

 Simulation of formation of massive stars in the galaxy NGC1097

 “To do this, we made a specific separation of the magnetic field and its energy from other sources of energy in the interstellar medium, which are the thermal energy, and the general non-thermal but non-magnetic energy” explains Fatemeh Tabatabaei.
 “Only by combining the high-quality observations at very different wavelengths could we do this and when we separated these energy sources the effect of the magnetic field was surprisingly clear.”
 Almudena Prieto, another of the authors adds in the same sense: “although I have been working on the central zone of NGC 1097 at optical and infrared wavelengths for some time, only when we took into account the magnetic field could we realize its relevance in decreasing the rate at which stars are formed.”